Skip to main content

 Written by Miranda Van Ommeren

-Updated over a week ago
+Updated over 8 months ago

 The course outline describes the flow of the course on a lesson by lesson basis.
 For this step of course design, you need to provide the title of each chapter, the title of each lesson, and a brief description of each lesson's contents by including a learning objective and a short list of the functions that the lesson will cover.
 Each of the functions covered in a lesson should help achieve the learning objective.
 When writing your course outline remember that a course has four chapters and each chapter has 3-4 lessons.
 Chapter 1 is limited to 3 lessons.
 Review the example below to get an idea of a good course outline with a clear course flow.
+Please keep in mind we have a 550-word maximum for Scripts.
+All Audition material is included in this 550-word limit.

 Policy on Plagiarism